huggingface/blog/bert-cpu-scaling-part-1.md

 Putting it differently, as instances operate in a truly parallel fashion, the time it takes to gather all the batch chunks from all the instances is driven by the longest time it takes for individual instance in the pool to get their chunk done.

 As you can see below on Figure 7., the actual latency gain when increasing the number of instances is really dependant of the problem size.
-In all cases, we can find an optimal resources allocation (batch size & number of instances) to minimize our latency but, there is no specific pattern on the number of cores to involve in the computation.
+In all cases, we can find an optimal resource allocation (batch size & number of instances) to minimize our latency but, there is no specific pattern on the number of cores to involve in the computation.

 Also, it is important to notice the results might look totally different on another system _(i.e. Operating System, Kernel Version, Framework version, etc.)_

 Figure 8. sums up the best multi-instance configuration when targeting minimum latency by taking the minimum over the number of instances involved.
+For instance, for `{batch = 8, sequence length = 128}` using 4 instances (each with `{batch = 2}` and 12 cores) gives the best latency measurements.

+The Figure 9. reports all the setups minimizing latency for both PyTorch and TensorFlow for various problem-sizes.

 _**Spoiler**: There are numerous other optimizations we will discuss in a follow-up blog post which will substantially impact this chart._

 <br>
 <figure class="image">
   <img alt="Batch scaling experiment for PyTorch and Tensorflow" src="assets/19_benchmark_2021_part1/imgs/batch_scaling_exp.svg" style="width:100%"/>
-<figcaption>Figure 7.
+<figcaption>Figure 8.
 Max latency evolution with respect to number of instances for a total batch size of 8</figcaption>
 </figure>
 <br>

 <br>
 <figure class="image">
   <img alt="Optimal number of instance minimizing overall latency for a total batch size of 8" src="assets/19_benchmark_2021_part1/imgs/batch_size_scaling_latency_optimal_nb_instances.svg" style="width:100%"/>
-<figcaption>Figure 8.
+<figcaption>Figure 9.
 Optimal number of instance minimizing overall latency for a total batch size of 8</figcaption>
 </figure>
 <br>